bocoup/ccpa-authorized-agent/README.md

   to the documentation for [the open source Node module `debug`](https://www.npmjs.com/package/debug) for details on the semantics of this value
+- `HTTP_SESSION_KEY` - the encryption key to use for session information stored in HTTP cookies (The application uses HTTP cookies to persist information between requests.
+This includes a flag describing whether the user has previously been authenticated as an administrator.)
+- `ADMIN_PASSWORD` - the password that users must enter to authenticate as administrators and access the Member table
 - `NODE_ENV` - controls the use of various runtime optimizations such as HTML template caching; set to `development` to disable all optimization; set to `production` to enable all optimizations.